startupheroes/startupheroes-checkstyle/RULES.md

 15. EntityUniqueConstraintNameCheck: Checks the unique constraint name format of the entity, it should be like table_name_field1_name_field2_name_uk.
 16. EntityLogDataCheck: Checks the variables in log entity and show variables to move to the log data table.
 17. EmptyLineCheck: Checks the empty line from the last right curly bracket at the end of each class, interface and enum.
-18. CustomHideUtilityClassConstructorCheck: see HideUtilityClassConstructorCheck.
-Avoid log for configured and application classes.

 # Suppress warnings checks:
 1. SuppressWarningsHolder: Make the @SuppressWarnings annotations available to Checkstyle.